RedHatInsights/insights-runtimes-inventory/bonfire_quickstart.md

 docker push "${EVENTS_IMAGE_NAME}:latest"
 ```

-(Daily) Add the pullsecret to the env (needed, b/c our containers need to be pulled from our quay.io repo).
+(Daily) Add the pullsecret to the env (needed, b/c our containers need to be pulled from our quay.io repo - if it's private).
-// This step is needed b/c the clowdservices secret doesn't know about our service.

 ```
 oc apply -n $NAMESPACE -f beevans-secret.yml